sevs11/GCData_cource/README.md

 2. This folder should be set as working directory in R
 3. Run "run_analyses.R"
 4. It creates in Samsung data folder new file "resData.txt".
 This is result file of cource project

+All the data information is represented in "codebook.md" file